Best Mattress for Stomach Sleepers

 A lot of people feel most comfortable sleeping on their stomachs.
 While this may seem like the best sleeping position especially for sleep apnea patients, some chiropractors say otherwise.

-What Should You Know about Stomach Sleeping?
+What You Need to Know about Stomach Sleeping?

 Useful Tips for Stomach Sleepers

-The idea is to get a model that is not too soft that can cause your pelvis to sink down, putting more pressure on the spine.
-This will then result in pain in the morning.
+The idea is to get a model that is not too soft which can cause your pelvis to sink down, putting more pressure on the spine.
+This can lead to pain in the morning.

 Top Picks On Best Mattresses For Stomach Sleepers

-What makes Layla stand out among its competitors is the fact that it is one of the first memory foam mattress that has two sides with different firmness’ that can be interchanged depending on your needs.
+What makes Layla stand out among its competitors is the fact that it is one of the first memory foam mattress that has two sides with different firmness that can be interchanged depending on your needs.